maximelenormand/Trip-distribution-laws-and-models/README.md

 Lenormand M, Bassolas A & Ramasco JJ (2016) [Systematic comparison of trip distribution laws and models.](http://www.sciencedirect.com/science/article/pii/S0966692315002422) *Journal of Transport Geography* 51, 158-169.

 If you need help, find a bug, want to give me advice or feedback, please contact me!
-You can reach me at maxime.lenormand[at]irstea.fr
+You can reach me at maxime.lenormand[at]inrae.fr